iann838/Pyot/docs/src/core/startup.md

 ::: warning Before starting this guide
 * This guide only applies to pyot v2.0.0 or higher.
-* For integrating with Django, there is a total different [setup](django.html)
+* For integrating with Django, there is a totally different [setup](django.html)
 :::

 ## Create a new project

 If this is your first time using Pyot, you’ll have to take care of some initial setup.
-Namely, you’ll need to change the environments that establishes a Pyot project – a collection of settings for an instance of Pyot, including API key setup, store specific options and pipeline-specific settings.
+Namely, you’ll need to change the environment that establishes a Pyot project – a collection of settings for an instance of Pyot, including API key setup, store specific options and pipeline-specific settings.

-From the command line, cd into a directory where you’d like to store your code, then run the following command:
+From the command line, change your working directory into a directory where you’d like to store your code, then run the following command:

 ```shell
 pyot startproject myproject